yoherve/Coursera-Getting-and-Cleaning-Data-Project/README.md

 8. Apply mean via dcast
 9. Write tidy_dataset.txt file

+To view the tidy_dataset.txt file in R, download the file from this GitHub repo into your working directory and run the following code:

+data <- read.table("tidy_dataset.txt", header = TRUE)

+View(data)

 See the run_analysis.R file in this GitHub repo for more details.